anyatarascina/pyRVtest/TUTORIAL.md

 pyRV follows a similar structure to PyBLP.
 First, you set up the testing problem, then you run the test.

 ### Setting Up Testing Problem
-Here is an example of the code to set up the testing problem for a simple example where we will test two models: (1) manufacturers set retail prices according to bertrand vs (2) maunfactureres set retail prices according to monopoly (i.e., perfect collusion).
+Here is an example of the code to set up the testing problem for a simple example where we will test two models: (1) manufacturers set retail prices according to Bertrand vs (2) manufacturers set retail prices according to monopoly (i.e., perfect collusion).
 We set up the testing problem with `pyRV.problem` and we store this as a variable `testing_problem`:
 ````
 testing_problem = pyRV.Problem(
     cost_formulation = (